 Created by Lemn Sissay

-Discover Salander in the heart of the Roundhouse.
 Walk into Salander one person at a time, alone, and click.
-The door shuts behind and the journey begins into the inner world of Salander: an installation
+The door shuts behind and the journey begins into the inner world of Salander, an installation where words perform.

-In Salander, poems come to life to the soundtrack of Gorecki’s Symphony No.3 Op.36, inspired by the words of a girl written on the walls of a Gestapo cell.
-The words are inside, in Salander.
+In Salander, poems came to life to the soundtrack of Gorecki’s Symphony No.3 Op.36, inspired by the words of a girl written on the walls of a Gestapo cell.
+The words were inside, in Salander.
 It’s just you and them.
 Shine your light and they will shine.

-Salander is the sixth experience commissioned by Fuel to celebrate The Simple Things in Life.
-Each performance or installation has been created in a garden shed, and the project has toured to venues and festivals including Latitude and the Edinburgh Fringe.
+Salander was the sixth experience commissioned by Fuel to celebrate The Simple Things in Life.
+Each performance or installation was created in a garden shed, and the project toured to venues and festivals including Latitude and the Edinburgh Fringe.

 Funded by the Clore Duffield Foundation through its Clore Poetry and Literature Awards.
 Part of The Simple Things in Life, an idea produced by Fuel, and originally funded by Arts Council England.